Error estimates for finite difference schemes associated with Hamilton-Jacobi equations on a junction: Introduction

 \subsection{Main results}

-As previously noticed in \cite{CLM} in the special case $F=F_{A_0}$, it is not obvious that the CFL condition~\eqref{cfl} can be satisfied; the reason is that, for $\alpha,i$ and $n$ given, the discrete gradients $p_{i,+}^{\alpha,n}$ depend itself on $\Delta t$ and $\Delta x$ through the numerical scheme.
-For this reason we will consider the following more restrictive CFL condition that can be checked from initial data,
+As previously noticed in \cite{CLM} in the special case $F=F_{A_0}$, it is not clear that the time step $\Delta t$ and space step $\Delta x$ can be chosen in such a way that the CFL condition~\eqref{cfl} holds true since the discrete gradients $p_{i,+}^{\alpha,n}$ depend itself on $\Delta t$ and $\Delta x$ (through the numerical scheme).
+We thus impose a more stringent CFL condition,